zsc/ARTalk/README.md

 The training code and the paper version code are still in preparation and are expected to be released later.

+## huggingface DockerFile

+To use The DockerFile on huggingface, you have to change the Gradio port

 ## Acknowledgements